geoffreymcgill/sariabuqoura/frameworks/nistcsf.md

 > [!NOTE] Outcomes
-> * Outcomes are clear, measurable security results that an organization aims to achieve — not tools, not technologies, and not processes.
+> * Outcomes are clear, measurable security results that an organization aims to achieve.
-> * Outcomes describe the desired security state
+> * Outcomes describe the desired security state.
 > * Controls, Tools, and Processes exist only to achieve these outcomes.
 > * Example: “Unauthorized users are prevented from accessing systems”.
 This is an outcome, not “use firewall” or “install IAM tool”, Technology-agnostic (no vendor lock-in)